 The Violence Against Women Act (VAWA) provides protections for victims of domestic violence, dating violence, sexual assault, or stalking.
-VAWA protections are not only available to women, but are available equally to all individuals regardless of sex, gender identity, or sexual orientation.
-The U.S. Department of Housing and Urban Development (HUD) is the federal agency that oversees that the housing choice voucher program is in compliance with VAWA.
+VAWA protections are not only available to women, but are available equally to all individuals regardless of sex, gender identity, or sexual orientation.2 The U.S. Department of Housing and Urban Development (HUD) is the Federal agency that oversees that the project-based rental assistance (PBRA) program is in compliance with VAWA.
 This notice explains your rights under VAWA.
 A HUD-approved certification form is attached to this notice.
 You can fill out this form to show that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking, and that you wish to use your rights under VAWA."